How to distinguish a dead egg from a contaminated one?

 Dead eggs contain embryos that have died during development due to various factors, while contaminated eggs are compromised by external pathogens or poor sanitation practices.
 Contaminated eggs pose serious risks to the entire hatchery.

-A découvrir également : How Can Urban Farming Contribute to Food Security in the UK?
+A lire également : How Is AI Being Used to Combat Financial Fraud in the UK?

 Explanation of what constitutes a dead egg